About Bill Hoberecht

 The Reason for PM Notebook

-Project Management is in the midst of a transformation from an “accidental profession” into a bit more of a formal discipline.
+Project Management is well along a transformation from an “accidental profession” into a more formal discipline.
 However, during this period of maturing, too many of the project managers and executives I encounter have uninformed perspectives on project management - here’s a sampling of a few viewpoints that I occasionally encounter:

 - “Project Management is mostly overhead, let's reduce in that area.”